By Terri Reddout

 AIDS information goes main stream

 I remember a young Tom Brokaw reporting stories night after night about a mysterious disease primarily striking homosexual men.
-At that time AIDS didn’t have a name yet.
+At the time, AIDS didn’t even have a name.

 When AIDS did get a name, no one knew exactly how you got it.
 There were a lot of myths, including you could get AIDS from a toilet seat.
 At the time, an LA Times Poll found that over 50 percent thought AIDS patients should be quarantined.
 Another 15 percent supported the idea that all AIDS patients be given an identifying tattoo.
 (Flashback to concentration camp Jews being given identifying tattoos.)